chanchal612/memory-address/README.md

     -0x00000 to 0xFFFFF (i.e., 1 MB total addressable space)

     -All C variables must be stored within this address range.
-Segmentation in C and Operating System – Quick Notes

-Segmentation in OS & C:

-RAM of size 1 MB is divided into 16 equal parts (segments).

-Each segment = 64 KB, and this process is called segmentation.

-16
-×
-64
- KB
-=
-1
- MB
-16×64 KB=1 MB

-Memory Address Structure in Turbo C 3.0:

-Physical memory address = 20-bit address.

-But pointers in C are not 20-bit, so segmentation is used.

-Address = Segment:Offset, where:

-Segment number = 4 hex digits

-Offset address = 4 hex digits

-E.g., Address 0x500F1 → Segment: 0x5000, Offset: 0x00F1

-Pointer Types in Turbo C 3.0:

-To handle limited pointer size:

-near pointer → accesses only current 64KB segment

-far pointer → accesses full 1MB using segment:offset

-huge pointer → like far, but can move across segments

-Offset Address in C:

-The offset is the position of a variable within a segment.

-Ranges from 0x0000 to 0xFFFF.Data Segment in C – Quick Notes

-Each memory segment has a specific purpose in Turbo C (DOS-based systems):

-Example:

-Segment 15 → ROM

-Segment 14 → BIOS

-Segment 8 → Special segment called Data Segment

-Segment 8: Data Segment is crucial for C programming and is used to store:

-Global variables

-Static variables

-Constants/data used during program execution

-The Data Segment is divided into 4 parts (details usually discussed in low-level memory models or advanced chapters like pointers/unions in graphics programming).

-Accessing special memory areas (like text/graphics video memory) is possible using pointers and unions, typically in graphics programming with 255-color modes (older DOS-style programming).Stack Area in C (Turbo C 3.0) – Quick Notes

-Stack Area stores automatic variables and constants, including:

-Local variables with default (auto) storage class

-Function parameters and return values

-Constants used in expressions (int, float, char, string)

-Automatic variables are temporary:

-Created when the block is entered

-Destroyed when the block ends (out of scope)

-Stack is also called the Temporary Memory Area

-Stack follows LIFO (Last-In, First-Out) structure:

-Last variable pushed is the first to be accessed

-This affects the order in which values are read (especially when not explicitly referenced)

-Initialized vs. Uninitialized Variables in Stack:

-Initialized variables are stored closer (on top) in the stack

-Uninitialized variables are stored further away

-This affects the default output in Turbo C when variable names are omitted in printfData Area in C – Quick Notes

-Data Area stores:

-All static variables

-All extern variables

-It is a permanent memory area (unlike stack)

-Variables in the data area are not destroyed after going out of scope — they retain their values throughout the program's execution.

-This area is used when a variable needs to preserve its value between function calls or loops.

-Static variables are initialized only once, and the value is updated (if modified) and retained in the next usage.Heap Area in C – Quick Notes

-Heap Area is used for dynamic memory allocation at runtime.

-Memory from the heap is manually managed by the programmer.

-In C, memory is allocated in the heap using functions like:

-malloc() – allocates uninitialized memory

-calloc() – allocates and initializes memory to zero

-The size of the heap area is not fixed — it depends on the available free memory in the system at runtime.

-Memory allocated in the heap persists until it is manually freed using free() — unlike stack or data area, the lifetime is programmer-controlled.Code Area in C – Quick Notes

-Code Area (also called text segment) is the memory region where the compiled program instructions (code) are stored.

-This area is typically read-only, to prevent accidental modification of program instructions during execution.

-The size of the code area is fixed at the time of program loading and does not change during execution.

-Function pointers can access and reference addresses in the code area, allowing dynamic function calls.Data Types in C – Quick Notes

-C data types can be broadly classified into:

-Integral types (whole numbers):

-char — stores single characters (1 byte)

-int — stores integers (typically 2 or 4 bytes)

-Real (floating-point) types:

-float — single precision decimal numbers

-double — double precision decimal numbers

-Void type:

-void represents no data or nothing (used in functions for no return value or generic pointers).

-Note:

-Apart from these primitive/basic types, many other data types exist (like long, short, unsigned, structures, unions, enums, etc.) which are often defined in header files or advanced topics.
+#Segmentation in C and Operating System

+1.Segmentation in OS & C:

+    -RAM of size 1 MB is divided into 16 equal parts (segments).

+    -Each segment = 64 KB, and this process is called segmentation.

+    -16×64 KB=1 MB

+2.Memory Address Structure in Turbo C 3.0:

+    -Physical memory address = 20-bit address.

+    -But pointers in C are not 20-bit, so segmentation is used.

+    -Address = Segment:Offset, where:

+         -Segment number = 4 hex digits

+         -Offset address = 4 hex digits

+         -E.g., Address 0x500F1 → Segment: 0x5000, Offset: 0x00F1

+3.Pointer Types in Turbo C 3.0:

+    -To handle limited pointer size:

+         -near pointer → accesses only current 64KB segment

+         -far pointer → accesses full 1MB using segment:offset

+         -huge pointer → like far, but can move across segments

+4.Offset Address in C:

+    -The offset is the position of a variable within a segment.

+    -Ranges from 0x0000 to 0xFFFF.

+#Data Segment in C

+1.Each memory segment has a specific purpose in Turbo C (DOS-based systems):

+    -Example:

+         -Segment 15 → ROM

+         -Segment 14 → BIOS

+         -Segment 8 → Special segment called Data Segment

+2.Segment 8: Data Segment is crucial for C programming and is used to store:

+    -Global variables

+    -Static variables

+    -Constants/data used during program

+#Stack Area in C (Turbo C 3.0)

+1.Stack Area stores automatic variables and constants, including:

+    -Local variables with default (auto) storage class

+    -Function parameters and return values

+    -Constants used in expressions (int, float, char, string)

+2.Automatic variables are temporary:

+    -Created when the block is entered

+    -Destroyed when the block ends (out of scope)

+    -Stack is also called the Temporary Memory Area

+3.Stack follows LIFO (Last-In, First-Out) structure:

+    -Last variable pushed is the first to be accessed

+    -This affects the order in which values are read (especially when not explicitly referenced)

+4.Initialized vs. Uninitialized Variables in Stack:

+    -Initialized variables are stored closer (on top) in the stack

+    -Uninitialized variables are stored further away

+    -This affects the default output in Turbo C when variable names are omitted in printf.

+#Data Area in C

+1.Data Area stores:

+    -All static variables

+    -All extern variables

+    -It is a permanent memory area (unlike stack)

+2.Variables in the data area are not destroyed after going out of scope — they retain their values throughout the program's execution.

+3.This area is used when a variable needs to preserve its value between function calls or loops.

+4.Static variables are initialized only once, and the value is updated (if modified) and retained in the next usage.

+#Heap Area in C

+1.Heap Area is used for dynamic memory allocation at runtime.

+    -Memory from the heap is manually managed by the programmer.

+2.In C, memory is allocated in the heap using functions like:

+    -malloc() – allocates uninitialized memory

+    -calloc() – allocates and initializes memory to zero

+3.The size of the heap area is not fixed — it depends on the available free memory in the system at runtime.

+4.Memory allocated in the heap persists until it is manually freed using free() — unlike stack or data area, the lifetime is programmer-controlled.

+#Code Area in C –

+1.Code Area (also called text segment) is the memory region where the compiled program instructions (code) are stored.

+2.This area is typically read-only, to prevent accidental modification of program instructions during execution.

+3.The size of the code area is fixed at the time of program loading and does not change during execution.

+4.Function pointers can access and reference addresses in the code area, allowing dynamic function calls.

+#Data Types in C -

+1.C data types can be broadly classified into:

+    -Integral types (whole numbers):

+         -char — stores single characters (1 byte)

+         -int — stores integers (typically 2 or 4 bytes)

+         -Real (floating-point) types:

+         -float — single precision decimal numbers

+         -double — double precision decimal numbers

+2.Void type:

+    -void represents no data or nothing (used in functions for no return value or generic pointers).

+3.Note:

+    -Apart from these primitive/basic types, many other data types exist (like long, short, unsigned, structures, unions, enums, etc.) which are often defined in header files or advanced topics.